A home improvement project should upgrade your house with features that add convenience and extra functionality to your living space.

 - make it easier to manage your wardrobe and keep it organized (saving you time)

 - provide a stylish and elegant space to showcase your wardrobe and accessories

-The 2017 Canadian Homebuyer Preference National Study shows that good energy-efficiency is another of the top home features buyers want and will pay more for.
+The 2017 Canadian Homebuyer Preference National Study shows that better energy efficiency is another of the top home features buyers want and will pay more for.

-That Canadian Home Builders Association study also cited energy-efficiency as one of the most desired home features from buyers.
+That Canadian Home Builders Association study also cited energy efficiency as one of the most desired home features for buyers.

 This can include everything from a home having energy-efficient appliances, energy-efficient lighting, and modern windows and doors that will keep hydro bills lower.
 More energy-efficient heating and air conditioning systems are also valued by homebuyers.

 Buyers also place a higher priority nowadays on how well insulated a home is.
 Are the attic, garage, and the rest of the home outfitted with high-efficiency insulation that’s actually been properly installed to deliver the best energy efficiency?